 John: Fulfilling her wish is a joy… the hard part is seeing her in this disabled state.
 But she knows she’s surrounded by loved ones, has family visiting her all the time, along with piano players and more, so we’re making the best of a bad situation.

-WHN: What were the positive aspects in this process?
+WHN: What were the positive aspects of this process?

 John: There have been many positives intertwined with a very sad and unfortunate situation.
 My brothers and I were very close beforehand, so that hasn’t changed.